Non-dom tax changes: the FIG regime, CGT and income tax

 The Government have announced that Overseas Workday Relief (OWR), which provides relief from UK tax on earnings from employment duties performed outside of the UK, will continue to be available.

-The new rules will provide relief from income tax on earnings from employment duties performed outside of the UK regardless of whether or not these earnings are brought to the UK (representing a significant simplification of the current rules).
+The new rules provide relief from income tax on earnings from employment duties performed outside of the UK regardless of whether or not these earnings are brought to the UK (representing a significant simplification of the current rules).

 The amount of OWR available in each qualifying tax year will be capped at the lower of 30% of the qualifying employment income, and £300,000.